-“Along with Ukraine and Turkmenistan, Kazakhstan belongs to countries where citizens repeatedly complain about poor access to information regarding the environment, exclusion from decision-making processes, and non-functional or inequitable courts.
-As many as three times, the Compliance Committee of the Aarhus Convention have acknowledged three times that international obligations had been severely violated by each country.
-At the Meeting of the Parties, a warning can be issued to such black sheep by the member States,” explains Vendula Zahumenská, the lawyer representing the Czech non-governmental organization Arnika, which focuses on public participation in decision-making procedures.
+“Along with Ukraine and Turkmenistan, Kazakhstan belongs to countries where citizens repeatedly complain about their poor access to information regarding the environment, exclusion from decision-making processes, and non-functional or inequitable courts.
+As many as three times, the Compliance Committee of the Aarhus Convention have acknowledged that international obligations had been severely violated by each country.
+At the Meeting of the Parties, a warning can be issued to violators by the member States,” explains Vendula Zahumenská, the lawyer representing the Czech non-governmental organization Arnika, which focuses on public participation in decision-making procedures.

 “The informational openness and democratic nature of decision-making in our countries is far from the level common to Europe.
 That is exactly why international conventions and the support of global society are so important for our public interest groups.
 They help us advocate civil rights and look for inspiration in countries where decision-making mechanisms function better,” said the independent expert on public participation in decision-making, Aliya Tonkobayeva.

 “When reading the official report, one might get the impression that Kazakhstan suffers only from a few slight insufficiencies which can be quickly resolved.
 In reality, the problems are of a longstanding and systemic nature.
-Authorities do not provide citizens with timely, relevant and reliable information sufficient for decision-making.
+Authorities do not provide citizens with timely, relevant, and reliable information sufficient for decision-making.
 When making decisions about the environment, thousands of citizens’ rights are being violated.
-An independent judiciary is practically non-existent,“ as described by Sergei Kuratov, the Chairperson of non-governmental organization Green Salvation in Kazakhstan.
+An independent judiciary is practically non-existent," describes Sergei Kuratov, the Chairperson of non-governmental organization Green Salvation in Kazakhstan.

-Today, non-governmental organizations from Kazakhstan, Czech Republic, and Germany will give a performance to show how the public’s rights are actually threatened in Kazakhstan, warning against the devastation of the mountains near the south Kazakhstani metropolis of Almaty.
-The delegates of the Aarhus Convention conference will get a nibbled apple from the natural area that is planned to undergo privatization for the development of a luxurious ski resort.
-This case clearly illustrates local practices: while permission to issue construction approvals are in full swing, citizens have a lack of information and minimal space to express their concerns.
+Today, non-governmental organizations from Kazakhstan, the Czech Republic, and Germany will give a performance to show how the public’s rights are actually threatened in Kazakhstan.
+They will warn against the devastation of the mountains near the southern Kazakhstani metropolis of Almaty.
+The delegates of the Aarhus Convention conference will get a nibbled apple from the natural area that is planned to undergo privatization for the development of a luxury ski resort.
+This case clearly illustrates local practices: while permission to issue construction approvals are in full swing, citizens have a lack of information and few opportunities to express their concerns.

 “We are appealing to the delegates not to close their eyes when confronted by such a situation.
 The Aarhus Convention is a unique tool which enables citizens to participate in decision-making regarding their cities, communities, and landscape.
 While examples of good practice can be seen in a range of states, elsewhere citizens’ rights are rather neglected by the authorities.
 The big task of the convention is to help the countries that fall behind and to find more effective mechanisms for advocating the public’s rights,” says Zahumenská.